Kentucky Social Work License Requirements

 1. Gain the required experience.

-The Kentucky Social Work Board requires LCSW candidates to have supervised experience prior to becoming licensed.
-By rule, LCSW candidates must have at least two years of post-graduate experience (minimum 30 hours per week), or three years of part-time (20 hours per week) experience.
-All social work experience must be supervised by a supervisor approved by the Board.
-Allowed supervisors are LCSWs who have been licensed for at least three years and has completed the Board’s three-hour training course on supervision practices and methods.
+The Board requires LCSW candidates to gain supervised clinical social work experience prior to becoming licensed.
+To meet this requirement, you must have at least two years of full-time post-graduate experience (minimum 30 hours per week), or three years of part-time post-graduate experience (minimum 20 hours per week).
+During this time, you must be supervised by an LCSW who has been licensed for at least three years and has completed the required three hours of Board-approved training on supervision practices and methods.
+Before beginning to accrue any supervised experience for licensure, your proposed supervisor and supervision contact must both receive Board approval.
+While completing this experience, you must receive at least 200 hours of supervision, at least half of which must be individual (rather than group) supervision.

-After the experience requirement is met, LCSW candidates must apply for licensure to the Kentucky Board.
-With your application you must supply an official transcript, the supervised experience documentation form, official scores from ASWB, three professional references, and the $25 application fee*.
+After the supervised clinical experience requirement is met, LCSW candidates must submit the social work licensure application to the Board.
+Along with your application you must supply an official transcript, the supervised experience documentation form, three professional references, and the $25 application fee (as of January 2019).

 4. Receive your LCSW license.

 Once you have completed the steps listed above, you will become a licensed clinical social worker in Kentucky.
-LCSWs can practice clinical and nonclinical social work independently and may supervise other social workers after three years of licensed (clinical) experience and after taking the Kentucky Social Work Board supervisor training course.
+LCSWs can practice clinical and non-clinical social work independently and may supervise other social workers after three years of licensed (clinical) experience and after taking the Kentucky Social Work Board supervisor training course.
+Although you may meet the requirements for licensure after passing the Clinical exam, you must continue to practice under supervision until the Board has issued your license.

 Social Work License Reciprocity in Kentucky

-Kentucky does not have formal reciprocity with any other state.
-If you were licensed in a state other than Kentucky, you will have to apply to become a licensed social worker using the same process first-time licensees use and pay the associated fees.
-As a part of the application process, you must supply an official transcript, your official ASWB scores, and verification from the state(s) where you previously held a license.
-If you hold an LCSW from another state, you must provide verification of a current LCSW license and a signed job description, or other verification approved by the Board, that you have been employed in clinical social work over the past five years.
-If you are unable to provide this verification, you will have to meet the same experience requirement stated above for an LCSW.
+Kentucky does not have formal reciprocity for social work licensing with any other state.
+If you are licensed as a social worker in a state other than Kentucky, you will have to apply to become a licensed social worker using the same process first-time licensees use and pay the associated fees.
+As a part of the application process, you must supply an official transcript, your official ASWB exam scores, and verification from the state(s) where you previously held a license.
+If you are applying to become an LCSW, you must provide documentation showing that you have either received 200 hours of supervision from a licensed clinical social worker or have been practicing independently as a clinical social worker for at least five years.
+For more information, see the Board’s frequently asked questions about out-of-state applicants.

 Licensing Renewal and Continuing Education Information